College Financial Guide: Filling Out the FAFSA

 But this isn’t just about federal aid.
 The FAFSA could also determine what type of aid you’ll receive from your school or from your state government.
 In some instances, you aren’t eligible for private scholarships unless you’re eligible for the Federal Pell Grant, which the FAFSA will determine.

 Regardless of your or your parents’ income, you should always fill out the FAFSA.
-Those who fail to fill it out because they think they earn too much are often proved wrong.
+Those who fail to fill it out because they think they earn too much are often proven wrong.
+Filling out the FAFSA could also reduce your need for private student loans.

 Where students once had to wait until January 1st to fill out their FAFSA form, President Obama recently announced changes that will let students submit their form as early as October 1st.
 Starting in 2016, for example, a student who plans to attend college July 1, 2017 to June 30, 2018 can fill out a FAFSA form any time between October 1, 2016 and June 30, 2018.